Festivals and Cultural Attractions

 Order and Space

 Canadians value order and preserving their personal space.
 They also value personal privacy.
 It will be wise to keep away from discussions of salary, family life, weight, religion, and other personal topics.
 It is also understood that a person has rights over his/her own property, so make sure to ask permission before using anything that is not yours.
-Disruptive behaviour, such as cutting in line, speaking out of turn, shouting, and talking loudly are definitely frowned upon.
+Disruptive behaviour, such as cutting in line, speaking out of turn, shouting, and talking loudly is definitely frowned upon.
 Decorum is part of keeping order and respecting other people’s space.

 Canadians are known to be some of the most polite, tactful, and peace-loving human beings on the planet.
 In fact, a stereotypical Canadian is depicted as one who apologizes despite not being at fault.
 As you can tell from the above information to a certain extent this is true.